-This FDI acts as a catalyst for job creation, technology transfer and sustainable economic growth through shared value creation.
-This unique positioning at the interface between the public and private sectors means IPAs are often the face of governments and the first body contacted by potential investors.
-This gives them a unique platform for defining, aligning and promoting economic development that promotes broader social objectives.
+IPAs unique positioning at the interface between the public and private sectors means they are often the face of governments and the first body contacted by potential investors, giving them a unique platform for defining shared value opportunities, aligning public-private objectives and promoting economic development.

 New York | Boston | Nairobi